Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ### Resource Group

-After you logged in, we gonna need to create a Resource Group for our deployment.
-If you haven't yet created a Resource Group, we gonna do that now!
-But what is a Resource Group, one might ask.
+After you logged in, you need to create a Resource Group for our deployment.
+If you haven't yet created a Resource Group, do that now!
+But before, what is a Resource Group?
 Bare with me!
 A Resource Group is a container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.
 Simply saying, it's like a folder that contains files.
-Simple as that ;-)
+Simple as that.

 To create a Resource Group, you need a name and the location for your Resource Group.